Who shot J.R.?: Marketing and reception

 T-shirts printed with such references as "Who Shot J.R.?" and "I Shot J.R." became common over the summer.
 Several media outlets held "Who shot J.R.?" contests.

 The media hype over the series was unprecedented and a global phenomenon.
-The Barron Knights used the melody and background music of the Gary Numan song "Cars" in "We Know Who Done It," their 1980 parody and spoof of 'Who shot J.R.?'.
+The Barron Knights used the melody and background music of the Gary Numan song "Cars" in "We Know Who Done It", their 1980 parody and spoof of 'Who shot J.R.?'.
 The episode also inspired a novelty record by radio personality Gary Burbank which reached No. 67 on the US Billboard Hot 100 in July 1980.

 During the 1980 United States presidential election, the Republicans distributed campaign buttons that claimed "A Democrat shot J.R.", while Democratic incumbent Jimmy Carter joked that he would have no problem financing his campaign if he knew who shot J.R.
-When Hagman was offered £100,000 during vacation in the United Kingdom for the identity of the shooter, he admitted that neither he nor anyone in the cast knew the answer.
-Former president Gerald Ford unsuccessfully asked producer Leonard Katzman who the shooter was; he and Queen Elizabeth, The Queen Mother, were among the millions worldwide intrigued by the mystery.
-The crowd at Royal Ascot yelled "J.R.!
-J.R.!" when Hagman arrived.
-Betting parlors worldwide took bets as to which one of the 10 or so principal characters had actually pulled the trigger.
+Former president Gerald Ford unsuccessfully asked producer Leonard Katzman who the shooter was.
+When Hagman attended Royal Ascot while on vacation in the United Kingdom—at which the crowds chanted "J.R.!
+J.R.!" when he arrived—Queen Elizabeth, The Queen Mother enquiried about the identity of the shooter, to which Hagman replied "I wouldn't say, not even to you, Your Majesty".
+When the British press offered Hagman £100,000 to reveal the shooter, he admitted that neither he nor any other member of the cast knew the answer.
+Betting parlors throughout the United States, Canada and Western Europe established odds and took bets as to which character had actually pulled the trigger.

 Suspects

 Every actor and crew member—even Hagman himself—was filmed shooting J.R. to keep secret the identity of the actual shooter.
-International oddsmakers created a set of odds for the possible culprits:
+International bookmakers created a set of odds for the possible culprits: